Cover Letter Expectations for 2025—Stated by Recruiters

 Conclusion

-Our team has interviewed 753 recruiters to find their preferences regarding cover letters and turn them into insight for job seekers.
+In June 2024, our team has interviewed 753 recruiters to find their preferences regarding cover letters and turn them into insight for job seekers.
 The findings are clear: the vast majority of recruiters expect to get cover letters alongside resumes.
 They also expect them to be tailored to the position, and quite often, the decision to send an interview invite depends on the cover letter.

 Share Your Insights